The Raspberry Pi model 2, 3, or 4 all use a Micro SD Card format along with a few other requirements.

 A Raspberry Pi basically uses a Micro SD card as a hard drive and to store any information.
 For this reason having a class 10 Micro SD card in your Raspberry Pi is very much recommended.

 There’s also a separate, even faster category called UHS Class 1 (for Ultra High Speed), often both are used.
 If a UHS classification is used than get UHS class 1.

-Since the SD card holds all the information to run a Raspberry Pi from the operating system to applications very small SD cards are simply not reasonable even if they work with a RasbPi.
+Since the SD card holds all the information to run a Raspberry Pi, including the operating system to applications, very small SD cards are simply not reasonable.

 Most installs use a 8 GB capacity micro SD card but things can move quickly with software so getting a larger SD card is recommended.